OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

   default: 0.5

-  roughness of the primary specular highlight, also sets the transmission roughness to 0.5x and secondary specular roughness to 2x by default unless independent roughnesses are being used for both
+  <p>roughness of the primary specular highlight, also sets the transmission roughness to 0.5x and secondary specular roughness to 2x by default unless independent roughnesses are being used for both<\p>

   <h3>primary_specular_tint</h3>